Summer weather: what you need to know

 Images: Radar image showing heavy rain and thunderstorms in orange, red and black (left); thunderstorms in action (right).

 Why take notice: Summer is a perfect time to get out on the water, but this means it’s also the peak time of year for drownings and other water-related incidents.
-According to Surf Life Saving Australia, 110 people drowned in Australia's coastal waters during 2017–18.
-The majority of deaths occurred while swimming or wading (35 deaths), boating (28 deaths), snorkelling (10 deaths) and rock fishing (10 deaths)(2).
-Almost half of coastal drowning deaths occurred during the summer months.
+According to Surf Life Saving Australia, 122 people drowned in Australia's coastal waters during 2018–19.
+The majority of deaths occurred while swimming or wading (43 deaths), boating (17 deaths) and using watercraft (10 deaths)(2).
+Overall 42 per cent of drowning deaths happened over the summer months.

 Weather is vital for the safety and enjoyment of marine-based activities such as boating, sea kayaking, and fishing.
 Take note of forecasts indicating reduced visibility from fog or rain, thunderstorms, and/or hazardous wind, squall and wave conditions.
 Remember that conditions can change quickly.